 ISO Secretary-General Rob Steele comments: "The publication of ISO 26000 is eagerly awaited worldwide by organizations of all types, from the private to the public sector.
 Social responsibility is becoming essential, as society is increasingly demanding it worldwide.
 ISO 26000 stands out from the many existing initiatives in the field of social responsibility in that it creates a genuine international consensus on the definition of social responsibility and the key issues to be taken into account when implementing it.
 It is also based on the participation of a wide range of stakeholders - developing countries, business, public authorities, consumers, labor, non-governmental organizations and others."

 According to the standard, the reality and perception of an organization's corporate responsibility performance can affect the following, among other things:

-- Its competitive advantages
+- Competitive advantages

-- His reputation
+- Its reputation

 - The vision of investors, owners, donors, sponsors and the financial community

-ISO 26000 is a voluntary standard that provides guidelines.
-It is not intended for certification purposes as are the ISO 9001:2008 (quality management) and ISO 14001:2004 (environmental management) standards.
+ISO 26000 is a voluntary standard offering guidelines.
+It is not intended for certification purposes, as are ISO 9001:2008 (quality management) and ISO 14001:2004 (environmental management).